 During the 12th International Symposium on Hearing in Mierlo in the year 2000 an initiative was formed to promote the formation of a technical committee “Psychological and physiological acoustics” (TC PPA) within the organization of the EAA.
 This committee started its provisional operation with a TC meeting at the EAA convention at Sevilla in 2002.
-At this meeting, Georg Klump (Oldenburg University, Germany) and Armin Kohlrausch (Philips Research Laboratories and Technical University Eindhoven, The Netherlands) were elected as provisional speakers of the TC.
+At this meeting, Georg Klump (Oldenburg University, Germany) and Armin Kohlrausch (Philips Research Laboratories and Technical University Eindhoven, The Netherlands) were elected as speakers of the TC.

 During the e-Forum Acusticum in December 2020 (held online because of the Covid-19 pandemic), the current board has been elected.

 Established researchers: The core of the TC PPA is build upon established researchers in the field of hearing science.
 They benefit from the general goals of the TC and the ability to shape the future European PPA research landscape.